Trimbex/Home_Appliance_Control_System/README.md

 - Ensure that all wires are hidden and the components are securely mounted for safety.
 - The manual switch for the lamp should always remain functional, allowing the lamp to be controlled even without the app.

-## License

-This project is open-source and free to use for educational purposes.